diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2018\.
+"What is an 'Unpoetic' Word?: Reassessing Latin Literary Criticism with Digital Methods."
+University of Oklahoma.
+April 5.
+- 2018\.
 "Becoming a Digital Humanist in Graduate School." *Deconstructing the Open Greek and Latin Project: The First Thousand Years of Greek*, Tufts University.
 January 3.
 - 2017\.
 "Latin in Unexpected Places." *Paideia Outreach in the CAAS Region*, CAAS 2017 Annual Meeting, New York City, NY.
 October 7.
 - 2017\.
 "Exploring Diction and Topics in Latin Love Elegy." *Digital Propertius Project*, Department of Classics, Yale University.
 May 18.